 Rails can keep you safe and mobile, and they don’t have to be ugly!
-We have an interesting selection rails on display, come and see what would work best in your home.
-Whether it is a grab rail to help through a doorway or over a threshold, for safety in the bathroom or a banister rail to get you up and down the stairs.
-We can help you find what is right for you and sign post you to a local service who can supply and fit these rails.
+We have an interesting selection of rails on display, come and see what would work best in your home.
+Whether it is a grab rail to help through a doorway or over a threshold, for safety in the bathroom, or a banister rail to get you up and down the stairs.
+We can help you find what is right for you and signpost you to a local service that can supply and fit these rails.
 See our before you buy grab rails guidance.

 Portable ramps can be used to make steps accessible to a person who is walking or using a wheelchair.
 The ramp length can range from 2ft-9 ft.
 A portable ramp should have a 1:12 gradient for safe use by a person propelling their own wheelchair or using an attendant-propelled wheelchair.
 For every 2.5cm/1” of rise, a minimum of 30cms/1ft of ramp will be required.
 Some ramps will fold and have carry handles, some are a single platform and some are made up of two separate channels like these from Enable Access.
 We have some platform, channel, and threshold ramps at the centre.
 It is useful to see them and try lifting and positioning the ramps to see if they will work for you at home.
 See our before you buy portable ramps guidance.